Data Center Cooling

 - The Green Grid

 The cooling components are charged with creating and moving air on the data center floor.
-From there, the room itself must maintain separate climates—the cool air required by the servers and the hot air they exhaust.
+From there, the room itself must maintain separate climates – the cool air required by the servers and the hot air they exhaust.
 Without boundaries, the air paths mix, resulting in both economic and ecological consequences.

 In the early 2000s, Robert Sullivan, an Uptime Institute scientist, advanced the concept of hot aisle/cold aisle, attempting to achieve air separation within the server room.
 The design, which aligns data center cabinets into alternating rows, endures in critical facilities throughout the world and is widely regarded as the first step in improving airflow management.

-The arrangement, however, lacks precise air delivery and removal, leaving users a new set of challenges. (link to relevant articles)
+The arrangement, however, lacks precise air delivery and removal, leaving users a new set of challenges.

-• Bypass air—Conditioned air that does not reach computer equipment, escaping through cable cut-outs, holes under cabinets, misplaced perforated tiles or holes in the computer room perimeter walls—limits the precise delivery of cold air at the server intake.
+- Bypass air (conditioned air that does not reach computer equipment, escaping through cable cut-outs, holes under cabinets, misplaced perforated tiles or holes in the computer room perimeter walls) limits the precise delivery of cold air at the server intake.

-• Hot spots may persist as a result of all of the above
+- Hot spots may persist as a result of all of the above.

 Cold Aisle Containment